Thursday 9 February 2023

 intensity of their symptoms and their needs are diverse and complex.

-· Around 25% of people with ME are severely or profoundly affected being housebound or confined to bed needing 24 hr care; 2% of those are very severely affected suffering isolation and multiple hypersensitivities.
+· Around 25% of people with ME are severely or profoundly affected needing 24 hr care; 2% of those are very severely affected and may suffer from multiple hypersensitivities.
+These patients need critical care and management.

-Severe ME patients can be permanently confined to bed and require help with basic needs; others require continuous 24-hour care, they may suffer from paralysis, atypical seizures, speech and swallowing difficulties, multiple hypersensitivities including extreme intolerance to light and sound.
+Severe ME patients can require a lot of help with basic needs; others require continuous 24-hour care, they may suffer from paralysis, atypical seizures, speech and swallowing difficulties, multiple hypersensitivities including extreme intolerance to light and sound.
 Some very severely affected may need tube-feeding because of malnutrition caused by an inability to chew and swallow food.

 The pain of Severe/Very Severe ME is so extreme that drugs do not touch it and many are forced to take extremely strong drugs to gain minimal reductions in pain levels.
 Some patients have no pain relief at all due to acute drug sensitivity.